 Driver Licenses & ID Cards

-The federal REAL ID Act of 2005 sets new standards for the issuance of driver licenses and identification cards.
+The federal REAL ID Act of 2005 sets new standards for the issuance of driver licenses and ID cards.

 The REAL ID Act became effective nationwide on May 11, 2008.
 Florida began issuing REAL ID compliant credentials after January 1, 2010.
 The new credentials have a star in the upper right corner of the card, as shown in the sample license example on the right.
-Because Florida is a REAL ID compliant state, all Florida licenses should be accepted nationwide.
+Florida is a REAL ID compliant state and all Florida licenses should be accepted nationwide.

 The Department of Homeland Security announced on December 20, 2013, that enforcement of REAL ID credentials will begin in a measured, fair and responsible way.
-Floridians will first see enforcement at nuclear power plants and restricted areas of certain federal facilities.
-Enforcement at airports across the country will not begin until October 1, 2020.
 The chart below summarizes the four phases of enforcement.

 |Phase 1||Restricted areas (i.e., areas accessible by agency personnel, contractors, and their guests) for DHS headquarters in Washington.||April 21, 2014|

 |Phase 2||Restricted areas for all Federal facilities and nuclear power plants.||July 21, 2014|

 |Phase 3||Semi-restricted areas (i.e., areas available to the general public but subject to ID-based access control) for most Federal facilities.|